Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Fine, I guess," Francis said, struggling to keep his steely face as Ricard leaned down and lifted him into his arms.
 "But I fail to see how this is for my own good.
 I have the same amount of legs that you do, shouldn't I get to use them?"

 "You make a good point," Ricard said, cradling the smaller fox in his embrace.
-"But you're also the perfect size for me to carry, which I think is the more important characteristic here."
+"But if I wasn't supposed to carry you, then why are you the perfect size for me to do so?"

 "That's highly subjective," Francis said, resting his head against Ricard's shoulder.
 He smelled vaguely of fabric softener and bergamot cologne.

-"Not to mention you enjoy it," Ricard said, rubbing his cheek against the top of Francis's head.
+"Not to me, it's not," Ricard said, rubbing his cheek against the top of Francis's head.
+"You also enjoy it."
+Francis scoffed but pushed his snout against Ricard's throat, breathing in the familiar scent.

+"I made the bed in the guest room," Francis said, directing Ricard through the darkened house.

+"Either you're banishing me to a separate bed, or you don't want to desecrate your mother's bedroom," Ricard said, smiling gleefully at Francis.

+"Keep at it and I might just choose the former."

+Ricard carried Francis into the guest room, lighting the dim ceiling lamp as they entered.
+Mona had never had many guests, so Ricard guessed that this was the least used room in the house.
+As tends to be the case with guest rooms, it was decorated with the wall art that Mona had bought but didn't particularly like.

+"